138paulmiller/wyvern/Independent_Study.md

 Because the generated code is unreadable, making it difficult to debug, the next stage in development would be to generate code similar to the cleaned up version.
 This will hopefully simplify targeting backends like C and LLVM where anonymous functions can not be exploited)

 ### Looking Back
 Understanding the pros and cons of using one language over another would have prevented the major project redesign that occured during development.
 Before this project, I knew nothing about pattern-matching as an syntax analysis method.
 Besides the usage of regular expressions discussed in the Compilers and Theory of Computation courses, I was only aware of using patterns to define tokens, not necessarily syntactic reconstruction.

+During development, I also learned a lot oabout language implementation methods and how much variance can exists, espcecially in a lightly standardized language like Scheme.
+A majority of the features of Scheme seemed like magic at first, but after learning about different implementation methods, as well as deconstructing any derived expressions, I discovered that the core of Scheme is fairly simple, albeit it is still greatly different from most imperitive languages.

 ### See Also